Skip to content

 Coconut sugar, rich in minerals and antioxidants , may benefit overall health, including gut health, by supplying essential nutrients that help maintain a balanced gut microbiome.

-Coconut sugar, with its low glycemic index of 35, helps stabilize blood sugar levels, which may support a healthy inflammatory response and support healthy digestion—key factors for gut health.
+With its low glycemic index of 35, it helps stabilize blood sugar levels, which may support a healthy inflammatory response and support healthy digestion—key factors for gut health.
 Additionally, coconut sugar contains a small amount of inulin, a prebiotic fiber that may nourish beneficial gut bacteria.

 Inulin